 Research has shown that bullies tend to come from homes in which early relationships were battles of power.
-As children bullies learn how to dominate and control others and put them down.
+They may identify with aggressors and learn how to dominate and control others and put them down.
 When they become adults they tend to assume workplace relationships are also based on those types of behaviours.

-If children come from nurturing homes they are less likely to bully; however traumas in adult life can also influence our potential to become bullies.
+If children come from nurturing homes they are less likely to bully.
+However, traumas in life can also influence our potential to become bullies.

 Lack of boundary setting/emotional insecurity

 If boundaries (see definitions) are not set in early years of childhood, a child can find no limits for his/her behaviour and emotions.
-This results in grandiosity and illusion that ‘the world is all mine’.
-That child lacks the opportunity to learn to work through his/her anxieties in a secure environment and doesn't know where his/her boundaries lie.
-Throughout life, he/she will spend time testing others to check that they can be depended on and controlled.
+This results in narcissistic behaviour - a grandiosity and illusion that ‘the world is all mine'.
+The child lacks the opportunity to learn to work through his/her anxieties in a secure environment and doesn't know where his/her boundaries lie.
+Throughout life, he/she has to test others to find out if they can be depended on and controlled.

 Searching for recognition

 With a lack of boundary setting in childhood, adult bullies do not have secure feelings about who they are, their ‘true’ selves (see definitions).
 They constantly search for recognition for themselves from colleagues.
 'Recognition is that response from the other which makes meaningful the feelings, intentions and actions of the self'. ( see definitions - for further info)